 - You’ve been in business for less than one year

-Kabbage and Fundbox both offer value to small business owners that may not qualify for traditional business financing options.
+Kabbage and Fundbox offer value to small business owners who may not qualify for traditional business financing options.
 Although the cost of borrowing may be higher than other financial products, the speed of approvals and transfers, the ease of application, and the low borrowing requirements may be worth the extra expense for the business owner seeking fast funding.